How to Setup a Cleaning Business Website - Easy Guide

 Introduce the Team

-Your website should offer an insight into your offerings and introduce potential clients to your team.
+Your website should offer an insight into your offerings and introduce potential clients to your cleaning staff.
 For many people, letting strangers into their homes is not only uncomfortable but also awkward.

 But if they have already seen your team on the website, it will foster a sense of familiarity, making your clients comfortable.